Happy New Year!!

 In July, we will be enlighted about enterlac.
 I know some of us have already tried it but I know we will all learn something!

 Last month we were so fortunate to have Jo Ellyn Wheeler tell us tips and techiques to help us knit more efficiently.
 She has sent me a list of these tips and I have put it in a file on the Guild’s Yahoo groups list.
-Just click on
+Just click on this link and it will take you right to it

 Where We Meet